 Drunk driving is a major cause of accidents in South Korea.
 According to statistics, around 30% of all traffic accidents in Korea are caused by drunk drivers.
 With this in mind, Korea has enacted one of the strictest drunk driving lawyers in the world.

 Even one shot of soju, before getting behind the wheel, may lead to a violation of law, since Driving with a blood alcohol content (BAC) of 0.05% is drunk driving in Korea.
 If you are on a visa, a conviction can even get you deported.

 Penalties for Drunk Driving/Driving under Influence in South Korea

-The following may help you better grasp the penalties for alcohol-related DUI in Korea.
+The following may help you get a better grasp of the penalties for alcohol-related DUI in Korea and determine if you should hire a lawyer.
 There are three main repercussions for driving while intoxicated – civil, administrative and criminal punishments.
 Typically, you shall receive a suspended or canceled drivers license and have substantially increased insurance premiums.

 Additionally, a criminal punishment is likely and a significant matter that can lead to deportation for foreigners residing in Korea, hefty fines and imprisonment if the victim(s) was injured or died (the number of years or lifetime imprisonment would vary depending on the graveness of the injuries) or one is convicted of multiple DUIs.